 Emergency cat food: The human foods cats can eat

-Without a doubt, we are living through strange and stressful times.
-While our pets can provide a great source of comfort and stress relief, they can also cause us additional worry, particularly when it comes to their care and well-being under the challenging circumstances we are facing.
+While our pets can provide a great source of comfort and stress relief, they can also cause us additional worry, particularly when it comes to their care and well-being.

 If your cat is on a special diet or is particularly fussy, and her preferred brand is currently unavailable, you may be wondering what cat food alternatives you can try.

 So, what exactly are your options if you don’t have any of Felix’s or Fifi’s usual food available?